 The Start menu features a whole new look and feel.
-The Windows[®] Internet Explorer[®] and Microsoft[®] Outlook Express icons have a prominent place now.
-You will also notice that Windows[®] XP operating system places your frequently used programs in the white area of the Start menu.
+The Windows[®] Internet Explorer icon has a prominent place now.
+You will also notice that Windows Vista[®] places your frequently used programs in the white area of the Start menu.
 It is safe to remove an item from this list by right-clicking the icon and selecting Remove from this list, as the software program itself will not be deleted.

-You can access your installed software and other Windows® programs by selecting All Programs.
+You can access your installed software and other Windows[®] programs by selecting All Programs.
 Recently installed programs are highlighted.